-At this moment in time, abuse of power and the dominance by police, military, politician and State itself are became common practices in different parts of world.
+At this moment in time, abuse of power and the dominance by police, military, politician, and State itself become common practices in different parts of the world.
 In the US, the police killed George Floyd in broad daylight with witnesses standing in front of them.
 The urge to repress the breathing of a human being justify how State’s forces cruel intention towards its people.
-This kind of killing and violence made by the police, military and authority in uniform in many parts of the world shows how savagery and dangerous in living under this system.
-In the Philippines alone, more than 20,000 lives lost since 2016 in the so-called War on Drugs instigated by the State.
-In the history of human kind, you cannot make an assurance living peacefully while at the same time having a police or military in your community because this people are being summoned by the State to suppress and oppress the people, being an authority gives them an entitlement to use their guns in any way possible.
-It is very clear for an ordinary citizen to see how authority behave, they are not here “to protect and serve”, they are just here to show their power over its people.
+This kind of killing and violence made by the police, military, and authority in uniform in many parts of the world shows how savagery and dangerous living under this system.
+In the Philippines alone, more than 20,000 lives were lost since 2016 in the so-called War on Drugs instigated by the State.
+In the history of humankind, you cannot make an assurance living peacefully while at the same time having police or military in your community because these people are being summoned by the State to suppress and oppress the people, being an authority gives them an entitlement to use their guns in any way possible.
+It is very clear for an ordinary citizen to see how authorities behave, they are not here “to protect and serve”, they are just here to show their power over their people.
 That’s the very essence of “Authority”.

-June 12,2020 As we celebrating, Independence Day.
-Many people showed up to protest and voice-out their grievances specifically against the Anti-Terrorism Bill and the incompetency of the government to address the issue of the Covid 19 pandemic.
-The venue of the demonstration are in University of the Philippines Diliman Quezon City, the government warns the public not to do public mass gathering as it will violates the quarantine restriction and they deploy police in uniforms in all the entry points going to UP Diliman to intimidate and harassed the people from participating.
+June 12, 2020, As we celebrate, Independence Day.
+Many people showed up to protest and voice out their grievances specifically against the Anti-Terrorism Bill and the incompetency of the government to address the issue of the Covid 19 pandemic.
+The venue of the demonstration is in University of the Philippines Diliman Quezon City, the government warns the public not to do public mass gatherings as it will violate the quarantine restriction and they deploy police in uniforms in all the entry points going to UP Diliman to intimidate and harass the people from participating.

-What we are experiencing now is a clear manifestation of how State/Government function, it is undoubtedly that the State are not here to serve the people but for us to be in an unlivable community threaten by fear and terror with the used of their police and military as their private armies.
+What we are experiencing now is a clear manifestation of how State/Government functions, it is undoubtedly that the State is not here to serve the people but for us to be in an unlivable community threaten by fear and terror with the use of their police and military as their private armies.

 The Anti-Terrorism Bill can be interpreted in a lot of ways and with a lot of loopholes on it, there is a guarantee that this bill will be abused by the people in power.
 There is no clarity to ensure the public that their rights will not be violated.

-Some of the questionable provision in the bill:
+Some of the questionable provisions in the bill:

 “Provided, That, terrorism as defined in this Section shall not include advocacy, protest, dissent, stoppage of work, industrial or mass action, and other similar exercises of civil and political rights, which are not intended to cause death or serious physical harm to a person, to endanger a person’s life, or to create a serious risk to public safety. “